Blox Fruits Best Stat Builds: Fruit, Sword, Hybrid & Buddha (2026)

 Second Sea (levels 700-1,500): Builds start mattering here.
 Mobs hit harder and quests drag with a scattered stat spread.
 Most players either commit to fruit main or switch to Buddha grinding.
 Stat resets become available from the Plokster NPC, so experiment freely.

-Third Sea (levels 1,500-2,850): Endgame.
-PvP encounters happen constantly, weapon and fruit quality matter, and every stat point counts.
-You should be fully committed to one build with three maxed stats.
-Players who want both PvE grinding and PvP need to reset stats each time they switch, which costs 2,500 Fragments from Plokster per reset.
+Third Sea and beyond (levels 1,500-3,000): Endgame.
+PvP encounters happen constantly, weapon and fruit quality matter, and every point counts.
+Commit to three maxed stats.
+This is also where Race V4 and your awakened gear come online, which is the natural moment to reset into your final build: your damage source is now fixed, so the stat split can be too.
+Players who want both PvE grinding and PvP reset stats each time they switch, at 2,500 Fragments from Plokster per reset.

 How to Reset Stats in Blox Fruits